Who may play?

 - Individuals who have competed professionally in a particular sport will be ineligible for four (4) years from the date of their last professional participation in that sport.

-* Players who started at least two games on a varsity team will count as two ex players.
+* Players who were considered "starters" and started at least half of the games on a varsity team will count as two ex players.

 How do I get involved?

 - Entry dates have been established for each intramural sport and have been posted on the web and will be sent out by e-mail.
 The earlier a team signs up within the registration period the more likely they will play at the times they most prefer to play.